gkimball1/maze-bot/README.md

 This gives a small tradeoff of having the marker have a little bit of "lag" as it's dragged across the whiteboard, but for the much greater benefit of stability and simplicity of design.

 The result of these design choices results in a rather useful robot for use in certain applications.
 For instance, for operation on an assembly line, the use of just 1 AR tag on each part means less overhead in AR tag placement per part.
-The durability of the marker is significantly lengthened because of the suspension; the
+The durability of the marker is significantly lengthened because of the suspension; the elasticity lends some error forgiveness as the robot draws over the whiteboard.

 ## Implementation